make-all/tuya-local/README.md

 ## Offline operation issues

-Many Tuya devices will stop responding if unable to connect to the Tuya servers for an extended period.
+Many Ledvance devices will stop responding if unable to connect to the Ledvance servers for an extended period.
 Reportedly, some devices act better offline if DNS as well as TCP connections is blocked.

 ## General issues

-Many Tuya devices do not handle multiple commands sent in quick succession.
+Many Ledvance devices do not handle multiple commands sent in quick succession.
 Some will reboot, possibly changing state in the process, others will go offline for 30s to a few minutes if you overload them.
 There is some rate limiting to try to avoid this, but it is not